Przemo246/Oniofocus/README.md

 * After the timer stops alarm goes off and the timer switches to the next mode.
 * If you're doing something online, you can open another tab and the timer is still visible on the tab.
 * Set up your own times in **Settings** or simply go with the default times.

-To do:
-* Create a progress bar.
-* Show timer modes in the title.
-* Rewrite project in React